catalyzeio/stratum-docs/ssh-keys.md

 There are few situations in which deploy keys are better suited than user keys.
 Primarily they are used with a CI/CD server such as Codeship, Jenkins, or TeamCity.
 It is important to note that deploy keys **must** be globally unique.
 It is also required that all deploy keys be different than your user keys.

 # How can I setup user keys on my account?
-To execute the commands below, you'll need to specify your Datica username and password, so be sure to have them available.
+To execute the commands below, you'll need to specify your Datica email and password, so be sure to have them available.

 ## Download The Platform CLI
 All SSH key management will be carried out through The Platform CLI.
 Get it [here](https://github.com/daticahealth/cli).